openshift/ansible-service-broker/docs/design.md

 Docker Registry API.
 First, it will retrieve the list of images that a specified registry contains.
 Next, it will inspect each of the images and [retrieve their associated metadata](https://github.com/containers/image).
-The API queries are critical to ansibleapp discoverability because it allows the broker to retrieve the `com.redhat.ansibleapp.spec` label containing an ansibleapp's base64 encoded spec information.
-The adapter filters any non-ansibleapp images based on the presence of these labels, decodes each of their specs, and loads the specs into etcd via the `Registry::LoadSpecs` method.
+The API queries are critical to apb discoverability because it allows the broker to retrieve the `com.redhat.apb.spec` label containing an apb's base64 encoded spec information.
+The adapter filters any non-apb images based on the presence of these labels, decodes each of their specs, and loads the specs into etcd via the `Registry::LoadSpecs` method.

 The `DockerHubRegistry` requires a `user`, `pass`, and `org` field to be set inside the `registry` section of the configuration file.
-The user credentials are used to authenticate API queries, and the organization is the target org that ansibleapps will be loaded from.
+The user credentials are used to authenticate API queries, and the organization is the target org that apbs will be loaded from.